sjproctor/jumpstart-docs/README.md

 # Jumpstart
 A weekend class for beginners at LEARN Academy.
-20 hours covering introduction to HTML, CSS, JavaScript.
+20 hours of class covering introduction to HTML, CSS, JavaScript.

 ### HTML
 - [ Day 1: HTML Notes ](./html/instructor-notes.md)